Cypress Pine (Tree)

 Geographic Distribution

-Cypress pines are predominantly found in Australia:
+Cypress pines are found almost exclusively in Australia:

-• Keep windows closed and use air purifiers with HEPA filters indoors
+- Keep windows closed and use HEPA air purifiers

-• Shower and change clothes after spending time outdoors
+- Shower and change clothes after being outside